cms-patatrack/pixeltrack-standalone/src/cudadev/DataFormats/SoA.md

 - `__restrict__` compiler hinting will be added later.
 - Optional range checking will be added later.
 This implies adding support for size to views and will restrict views to columns of equal size.
 - Eigen access was validated with an earlier scheme, but will be ported back to the current one later.
+Some alignment information can be passed to Eigen strcutures.
+Const variants of access classes should be created to ensure we cannot leak mutable access to const products.